dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T66: Market domination leads to higher prices and less choice for consumers.
+### T66: Dominance in an industry can result in higher prices and reduced choices for consumers.

 |Support|
 |---|